Kevingach/KPMG-Virtual-Internship/README.md

 # KPMG-Virtual-Internship
-This is repos that keeps track of my performance on KMPG Virutal internship: https://www.insidesherpa.com/virtual-internships/
+This is a repository that keeps track of a KMPG Virutal internship: https://www.insidesherpa.com/virtual-internships/

-There will be 3 steps:
+There are 3 steps:

 Data Quality Assessment: KMPG_VI.py